8.1.5 The Converse of a Relation

 Functoriality.
 The assignment $R\mapsto R^{\dagger }$ defines a functor (i.e. morphism of posets)

-In particular, given relations $R,S\colon A\mathrel {\rightrightarrows \kern -9.5pt\mathrlap {|}\kern 6pt}B$, we have:
+In other words, given relations $R,S\colon A\mathrel {\rightrightarrows \kern -9.5pt\mathrlap {|}\kern 6pt}B$, we have:

 • (★)